 ID 1391

+Total score： 56

+General comments: missing values should be considered.
+Appropriate methods were used but some inference could be more detailed.

 It is valid to dichotomize the time to death according to death within 5 years of study enrolment or death after 5 years because all the censored subjects have observation times greater than 5 years (i.e. all subjects who died within 5 years are uncensored), as shown in the following table: